 Our Analysis and Test Results

-Goodbaby International Holdings Limited that is new to the US, but began over 25 years ago.
+Goodbaby International Holdings Limited is a company that is new to the US but began over 25 years ago.
 They make products for some of the most recognized childhood brands.
 They feel that they set the standard for safety, innovation, and design.
 Gb is one of their recognized baby products brands.

 Weight and Folded Size